If you are a working with any kind of engine oil then it would be very important query for you.

 As most of the engine needs water or water types fluid such as coolant.
-So there always a big chance to mix water in the engine oil which might be harmful for the engine or equipment if the water in oil is significant level.
-So lets discuss about how to detect water in the oil.
+So there is always a big chance of mixing water in the engine oil which might be harmful for the engine or equipment if the water in oil is significant level.
+So let’s discuss how to detect water in the oil.

 Firstly you have to know the methods of how to detect water in oil.
-Though the most widely used method to detect water in oil is Karl Fischer (KF) which is generally done by ASTM D6304 method.
-And the other methods are:
+The most widely used method to detect water in oil is Karl Fischer (KF) which is generally done by ASTM D6304 method.
+The other methods are:

-Lets discuss about some common & easiest methods to detect water in oil:
+Let’s discuss some common & easiest methods to detect water in oil:

 Crackle test procedure:

-If you ask, how to detect water in oil then you will see, the answer is that, crackle test method.
-Its is the only easiest way to detect water in oil in a simple laboratory.
-In this method water mixed with oil placed on a hot plate. & then burn up to 400 F. Then if there is any water in the oil it becomes bubbles ,crackles, or evaporates with sounds.
-The percentage of water has to determine by visual inspection.
+If you ask, how to detect water in oil then you will see, that the answer is the crackle test method.
+It is the only easiest way to detect water in oil in a simple laboratory.
+In this method, water mixed with oil is placed on a hot plate. & then burn up to 400 F. Then if there is any water in the oil it becomes bubbles, crackles, or evaporates with sounds.
+The percentage of water has to be determined by visual inspection.
 It is the shortest and most effective method to detect water in oil.
 But if you want to find the accurate percentage of water or want to remove water from oil then it may not be perfect for you.

 Pros:

-- It is very easy test for detect water in oil
+• It is a very easy test to detect water in oil

-- You can also remove water from oil by the crackle test oil.
+• You can also remove water from the oil by the crackle test oil.

 Cons:

-- Accuracy is not possible in crackle test, this suitable for visualization of water in oil.
+• Accuracy is not possible in the crackle test, this is suitable for visualization of water in oil.

 Infrared Spectroscopy:

-In this procedure measurement is done from the interaction of organic molecule.
-This interaction would be radiation, absorption, emission or reflection.
+In this procedure, measurement is done from the interaction of organic molecules.
+This interaction would be radiation, absorption, emission, or reflection.

 How to detect water in oil by infrared spectroscopy:

 In this method, you will get the exact measurement of water with the perfect detection from an oil sample.
-But it might not cost effective for you, as you need an IR spectrometer for this method.
-In this method, a small amount of sample has to collect by syringe carefully & inject into an extractor.
+But it might not be cost-effective for you, as you need an IR spectrometer for this method.
+In this method, a small amount of sample has to be collected by syringe carefully & injected into an extractor.
 Then have to place this extractor into the spectrometer along with the card.
 After pressing the start button you will get the detected water amount with spectrographs within a very short time in the display or connected computer.

-You can visualize the full process by the video appended below:
+You can visualize the full process in the video appended below:

-This is very popular method for getting the Moisture content of oil determination or Oil in water ppm calculation.
-In a word this the only professional method for detect water in oil or oil in water.
+This is a very popular method for getting the Moisture content of oil determination or Oil in water ppm calculation.
+In a word, this is the only professional method for detecting water in oil or oil in water.

 Pros: